All About Bees > Bee Look-Alikes

 Bee Look-Alikes

 There are many regular flower-visiting insects—flies, wasps, beetles, moths, and more—with similar coloration, shape, and behaviors of bees.
-This mimicry provides these insects protection from potential predators such as birds or predatory insects since they look like a stinging insect.
+This mimicry provides these insects protection from potential predators such as birds or predatory insects since they resemble a stinging insect.
 It is easy to mistake a fly, wasp, moth, or other insect for a bee.
 See the traits and characteristics below to become versed in how to tell these insects apart:

 TRAIT | BEE | WASP | FLY |